mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 I think is crucial in a sense, because it does mean that it's output is influenced even long after that emotional state was modified.

-Would it get dangerously jelous and kill?
+Would it get dangerously jealous and kill?

 Bring JSON to a Gun Fight
 -------------------------